Galapagos is ranked almost every year as the best place for scuba diving with big animals in the world by the international diving community.

 An international Open Water dive certification is legally required, and good physical condition is essential.
 Gear can be rented from these operators when booking.
 Please refer to scubaiguana.com for more information, or contact the front desk.

-Please note that some extra experiences are subject to availability and are not carried out by the hotel, nor included in the package price.
+*Please note that some additional activities are subject to availability and are not carried out by the hotel, nor included in the package price.
 While we work with well-known and specialized local tour operators, we cannot accept any responsibility for their activities or services.

 Strong currents and low visibility can challenge even experienced divers on certain days.
 Scuba diving in Galapagos requires a minimum intermediate-advanced skill level.